mmorency2021/openshift-logging-solutions/README.md

 Description of each components please click here  [Loki Architecture](https://hackernoon.com/grafana-loki-architecture-summary-and-running-in-kubernetes) or [here](https://grafana.com/docs/loki/latest/fundamentals/architecture/components/?ref=hackernoon.com#distributor)

 ### Loki Data flow with Vector
+Loki receives data from `vector` (or other agents such as fluentd) creates data blocks (chunks), an index, and loads them into a long-term storage a user uses LogQL to fetch logs from `Grafana` or from `OpenShift-Console`

 ![Loki Dataflow With Vector](img/loki-dataflow.png)

 ## Prerequisites